mrey942-cloud/Making-Journal/journal-pages/week-11.md

 #### What impact do you want your visualisation to have?
 *I want my project to make people stop and think about their own friends, whether that may be a close friend they see often, or someone that is out of reach that they want to catch up with more.*
 #### What surprised you most in the making process?
+*As I am currently in the middle of the making process, I don't have much to say on the topic.
+However, I am much more motivated to collect the data than I thought I would be, and it has been interesting to see the developments in my dataset.*
 ------

 *Response improvements - I want to be more confident in my responses.
 I know what I am talking about and have spent a lot of time thinking of my ideas, so I just need to articulate that in the way I deliver my response when the final consultation is happening.*